 Under the GDPR, cookies need to be sorted into specific categories in your cookie policy.

-Because GDPR cookie consent must be specific and granular, users need to know what purposes different cookies serve, and have the ability to consent to or deny those cookies accordingly.
+Because GDPR cookie consent must be specific and granular, you need to tell users the different purposes your cookies serve and give them the ability to accept or deny those cookies accordingly.

-For example, if a user consents to the use of functionality cookies that allow video playback, that doesn’t mean they consent to social networking cookies that collect data on behalf of, say, Facebook.
+For example, just because users consent to functionality cookies that allow video playback, they may not consent to social networking cookies that collect data for Facebook.

-To get valid consent to cookies by category, your users need to be informed of your cookie categories through your cookie policy.
-Here are the categories we recommend sorting your cookies into when writing your GDPR cookie policy:
+To get valid consent to cookies by category, you must give your users information about your cookie categories through your cookie policy.
+We recommend sorting your cookies into the following five categories when you request GDPR cookie consent.

 - Analytics and customization — When it comes to the GDPR and tracking cookies, analytics cookies are often at the forefront of the conversation.
-As the majority of online businesses use analytics cookies in some capacity to track and analyze user behavior, site owners and operators are understandably concerned about disabling these cookies in the absence of lawful GDPR cookie consent.
+As most online businesses use analytics cookies in some capacity to track and analyze user behavior, site owners and operators are understandably concerned about disabling these cookies in the absence of lawful GDPR cookie consent.

 - Advertising — Advertising cookies are a common form of third-party cookie.
 If you display ads on your site, those third-party ad owners are tracking your users through cookies attached to their advertisements.
 Like any third-party cookies, exercise caution when using advertising cookies, as GDPR compliance lapses on your ad vendor’s end could become your own GDPR liability.